Backpacking Washington State's Indian Heaven Wilderness

-Three days spent hiking, swimming, and wild huckleberry picking along the PCT
+Two generations of Northwest natives spend three days hiking, swimming, and wild huckleberry picking along the Pacific Crest Trail

 Though NYC is home to TF (and myself, your fearless leader) the Great Northwest is where my heart and family still reside.
 As such, each summer I make a few pilgrimages to the region's many dense mountainous forests to get my fill of wilderness.
 Last summer we (my father, uncle, cousin, and I) explored the incredible Jefferson Park Wilderness in central Oregon.
 This year, we went one state up, landing in Washington's Indian Heaven Wilderness, an equally beautiful and bountiful place to spend some time.